Water is probably the most frustrating aspect of coffee brewing.

 If you live somewhere where the water is only moderately hard, I think this product is fantastic.

 However, for the most desperate coffee geeks – the folks living in cities like Copenhagen and London, where the tap water is abysmal – I’m not sure they are better off than before.
-The ultra-hard water will ensure that you have to change the filter regularly, and it also seems that the “smell” issue is more likely to occur in those cities.
+The ultra-hard water will ensure that you have to change the filter quite often, and it also seems that the “fish smell” issue is more likely to occur in those hard-water areas.

 As always, coffee water isn’t just a one-size-fits-all, but something that you have to tailor to your geological circumstances as well.
 So if you’re still desperate and confused, then be sure to check out my big coffee-water post here and find an ideal solution for you.